-Briefly, the PBFA model is similar to other selling models with a greater emphasis on discovering prospect pain.
-I use the word pain, rather than need, want or desire, because you’re more likely to engage a potential employer if you dig deeply to reveal gut-wrenching, underlying latent pains.
+Briefly, the PBFA model is similar to other selling strategies with a greater emphasis on discovering prospect pain.
+I use the word pain rather than need, want, or desire.
+You’re more likely to engage a potential customer if you dig deep to reveal gut-wrenching, underlying latent pains.

 Prospects usually mention their revealed rather than their latent pains, making it difficult for marketers and the salesforce to identify solutions.
 It takes probing using penetrating questions to bring latent pains to a customer’s mind and create a consistent message across media channels.